ChrisKlug/web-dev-workshop/labs/lab17/lab17.md

 }
 ```

-__Tip:__ Sometimes the IDE hangs on the creation of ther service and won't give you an `OrdersService` class.
-So, if you cant find the `WebDevWorkshop.Orders.Services.gRPC` namespace, try restarting the IDE.
+__Tip:__ Sometimes the IDE hangs on the creation of the service and won't give you an `OrdersService` class.
+So, if you can't find the `WebDevWorkshop.Orders.Services.gRPC` namespace, try restarting the IDE.

 That base class has `virtual` methods for each one of the methods you defined in the proto-file.
 In this case, that is a single method.
 So you can simply override that method with the implementation you want